-The proposal references a series of

-activities carried out together with 14

-forest farmers groups on page 21,

-including challenges carrying out

-agroforestry techniques "due to limitations in providing seeds,

-including the budget for a series of

-facilitation processes".

-CR10: Please elaborate how this

-issue will be addressed in the project

-and after completion to ensure continued adaptive capacity of the

-farmer communities.

-CR11: Please also include more

-details on how the project will ensure

-social sustainability and inclusion.

-Please also refer to CR4 and CR7 to

-clarify how the project will ensure

-financial sustainability of the actions

-14 December project / programme beyond the life of the project.
-Partially.
-CR12: Not cleared.

-14. Does the project / programme provide an overview of rainany.
-Risk rating have been included

-environmental and social impacts / As outlined in Section K, on page 35 for each risk; however, please

-risks identified, in compliance with and in the checklist of environmental state the overall category in

-the Environmental and Social Policy and Gender Policy of the Fund? and social principles. which the screening process has classified the project.

-and Gender Folicy of the Fund?
-However, the proposal does not state Thas classified the project.

-the category in which the screening CAR5: Cleared.

-process has classified the

-project/programme.
-(Category A, B or

-C).

-CR12: Please state the category in which the screening process has classified the project/programme.
-(Category A, B or C).
-Please also ensure that these categories reflect AF ESP and not the IE policy.
-CAR5: Please note that section K has been included twice, on pages 35 and again on page 52.
-Please amend accordingly.
-Resource Availability Is the requested project / programme funding within the cap of the country?
+The project's support of community organization and social forestry through conservation partnerships, increased awareness of climate change and economic resilience of local communities will support social sustainability of project activities.
+Additionally, project activities will support improved access to financial tools, including to the revolving fund, access to markets, and increased financial security of the local farmer communities.
+14. Does the project / programme provide an overview of environmental and social impacts / risks identified, in compliance with the Environmental and Social Policy and Gender Policy of the Fund?
+Yes.
+As outlined in Section K, on pages 39-43 and in the checklist of environmental and social principles.
+The project is classified as a Category C. Resource Availability Is the requested project / programme funding within the cap of the country?
 Yes. - 2.
 Is the Implementing Entity Management Fee at or below 8.5 per cent of the total project/programme budget before the fee?
+Yes. -

-Yes. - 3.
-Are the Project/Programme Execution Costs at or below 9.5 per cent of the total project/programme budget (including the fee)?
-Yes. - Eligibility of IE Is the project/programme submitted through an eligible Implementing Entity that has been accredited by the Board?
-Yes.
-Kemitraan is an accredited National Implementing Entity. - Implementation Arrangements Is there adequate arrangement for project / programme management, in compliance with the Gender Policy of the Fund? n/a at concept stage Are there measures for financial and project/programme risk management? n/a at concept stage
+3. Are the Project/Programme Execution Costs at or below 9.5 per cent of the total project/programme budget (including the fee)?
+Yes. - Eligibility of IE submitted through an Yes.
+Kemitraan is an accredited National Implementing Entity. - 1.
+Is there adequate arrangement for project / programme management, in compliance with the Gender Policy of the Fund? n/a at concept stage Implementation Arrangements 2.
+Are there measures for financial and project/programme risk management? n/a at concept stage 3.
+Are there measures in place for the management of for environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund? n/a at concept stage 4.
+Is a budget on the Implementing Entity n/a at concept stage

-3. Are there measures in place for the management of for environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund? n/a at concept stage 4.
-Is a budget on the Implementing Entity Management Fee use included? n/a at concept stage 5.
-Is an explanation and a breakdown of the execution costs included? n/a at concept stage 6.
-Is a detailed budget including budget notes included? n/a at concept stage 7.
+Management Fee use included?
+5. Is an explanation and a breakdown of the execution costs included? n/a at concept stage Is a detailed budget including budget notes included? n/a at concept stage 7.
 Are arrangements for monitoring and evaluation clearly defined, including budgeted M&E plans and sex-disaggregated data, targets and indicators, in compliance with the Gender Policy of the Fund? n/a at concept stage 8.
 Does the M&E Framework include a break-down of how implementing entity IE fees will be utilized in the supervision of the M&E function? n/a at concept stage 9.
 Does the project/programme's results framework align with the AF's results framework?
-Does it include at least one core outcome indicator from the Fund's results framework? n/a at concept stage 10.
-Is a disbursement schedule with time-bound milestones included? n/a at concept stage
+Does it include at least one core outcome indicator from the Fund's results framework? n/a at concept stage